Kenneth More: Personal life

 More was married three times.
 His first marriage in 1940 to actress Mary Beryl Johnstone (one daughter, Susan Jane, born 1941) ended in divorce in 1946.
 He married Mabel Edith "Bill" Barkby in 1952 (one daughter, Sarah, born 1954) but left her in 1968 for Angela Douglas, an actress 26 years his junior, causing considerable estrangement from family and friends.
 He was married to Douglas, whom he nicknamed "Shrimp", from 17 March 1968 until his death in 1982.

 More wrote two autobiographies, Happy Go Lucky (1959) and More or Less (1978).
 In the second book, he related how he had since childhood, a recurrent dream of something akin to a huge wasp descending towards him.
 During the war, he had experienced a German Stuka dive-bomber descending in just such a manner.
 After that, he claimed never to have had that dream again.
 Producer Daniel M. Angel successfully sued More for libel in 1980, over comments made in his second autobiography.
 More subsequently recounted that the libel suit, which he said had stemmed from "innocently" using "the wrong words to describe an event in my life", had a negative effect on his health and brought him to the verge of a nervous breakdown.

 Illness and death

 More and Douglas separated for several years during the 1970s, but reunited when he was diagnosed with Parkinson's disease.
 This made it increasingly difficult for him to work, although his last role was a sizeable supporting part in a US TV adaptation of A Tale of Two Cities (1980).
-In 1980, when he was being sued by producer Danny Angel for comments in his memoirs, he told the court he was retired.
+In 1980, when he was being sued by producer Daniel M. Angel for comments in his memoirs, he told the court he was retired.